Jared284/security-portfolio/labs/home-lab/02-setup-and-build/README.md

-# 02 – Setup and Build
+# 02 – Environment Setup and Build

 ## Objective